 By Leah from Officer Travels

-Did you know the Coromandel Peninsula has glow worms?
+Did you know the Coromandel Peninsula has glow worm caves?
 If you visit the famous hot water beach (which you should!) and hang around until after dark you’ll notice the bushes along the track start to twinkle.
 The Coromandel Peninsula is a beautiful part of New Zealand’s North Island and its easy access makes it one of the most family-friendly places to see glow worms in New Zealand.

 The Waipu Caves